 - Integration of Quickbooks (US) with Xero (UK): Provides assistance with bookkeeping and billing.

-- Planner & task management: Ability to assign tasks and manage team capacity on the basis of the type of project, available personnel, and skill set of the team.
+- Planner & task management: Ability to assign tasks and manage team capacity with timeline view task planning.

 Image by Wrike